Mathis003/LINFO1252/README.md

 ```

 Make sure you have a C compiler (e.g., GCC) installed to compile and run the exercise solutions.

 ## Exercises

-The exercises are organized in folders, each representing a specific topic or assignment.
-You can navigate through the folders to find the solutions to individual exercises.
-Each exercise include its own guideline with additional instructions and explanations.

-## Exercises